-Emerging industries that require lower land intensity, such as agriculture, animal services, animal shelters, horticulture, food processing and packaging, manufacturing of goods or artisanal products (carvings and others) may be accommodated on the larger lots in Kam Lake.
+Emerging industries that require lower land intensity, such as agriculture, horticulture, food processing and packaging, manufacturing of goods or artisans (carvers and others) may be accommodated on the larger lots in Kam Lake.
 Residential land uses may continue to be accessory to the primary land use activity.
-Land uses that are better suited to the City Core or other areas of the City, will be encouraged to re-locate to make space for new activities better suited for Kam Lake.

-The area will remain a low intensity area with wider street widths and wide road shoulders.
+The area will remain a low intensity area with larger street ways and wide road shoulders.
 The primary purpose of the road network in the area is to support the safe movement of larger vehicles and equipment.
-However, Kam Lake Road is an important connection between the City Core and Old Airport Road for residents in Grace Lake.
-Separate walking and cycling infrastructure may be developed in sequence with major road repairs.
-However, the City may improve the safety of shoulders for walking and cycling in the interim.

-New heavy industry land uses, which are not compatible with accessory dwellings, must be located in the Engle Business District or other areas that are designated for heavy industrial uses.
+Separate walking and cycling infrastructure will not be constructed in this area.
+However, walking and cycling may be accommodated on the shoulders of wider roads.
+Any new low intensity land uses such as heavy industry that are not compatible with accessory dwellings must be located in the Engle Business District or other areas that are designated for heavy industrial uses in the future.